(Formerly the Office of Drug Safety)

 - Regulations, Guidances and MaPPs

 CDER evaluates the safety profiles of drugs available to American consumers using a variety of tools and disciplines throughout the life cycle of the drugs.
 We maintain a system of postmarketing surveillance and risk assessment programs to identify adverse events that did not appear during the drug development process.
-We learn about adverse events through required reporting by companies and through voluntary reports submitted to FDA’s MedWatch program, which together total more than 250,000 reports per year.
+We learn about adverse events through required reporting by companies and through voluntary reports submitted to FDA’s MedWatch program, which totals more than 1 million reports per year.
 Staff in the Office of Surveillance and Epidemiology use this information to identify drug safety concerns and recommend actions to improve product safety and protect the public health.
-Activities include

 - updating drug labeling